ShipStream/middleware/README.md

 Requirements
 ------------

-* The supported platform for developing Middleware plugins is PHP 7.4 on Docker (container build files provided).
+* The supported platform for developing ShipStream plugins is PHP 7.4 on Docker (container build files provided).
 * A publicly accessible URL is required if your plugin receives third-party webhooks or responds to events from ShipStream via ShipStream's webhooks.